ocastilloreyes/petgem/examples/im_model/README.md

   and therefore an exact gradient solution.
 - **Reproducibility.** The noise seed is fixed (20260720) and recorded in `observed.h5`; the recovered model is independent of the MPI rank count.
+  Every input is regenerable from this directory: `build_meshes.py` rebuilds both meshes from `im_model.geo`, `gen_survey.py` the survey, and `build_bundles.sh` the solver bundles.
+- **Mesh tagging.** `INVERT` and `ANOMALY` are assigned by re-tagging cells after meshing, not by embedding volumes.
+Re-tagging changes only material labels, so the topology - and with it the discrete gradient PCBDDC relies on - is untouched; an embedded body would add edges and faces and can trip the preconditioner.
+See `scripts/build_meshes.py`.
 - **Regularization.** Tikhonov weight λ = 0.1.
 Only the `INVERT` region is updated; air and background are held fixed (4th column of `sigmas_im.txt`).